 The arena happens to be the nation’s first sporting arena to open a retail sportsbook.
 Caps fans welcomed in-person sports betting in 2021 when Caesars Sportsbook MD opened a retail book at the venue.
-Now, Caesars Entertainment has added 700 square feet to the sportsbook along with more sports betting kiosks to allow fans to bet on games quicker than ever.
+Now, Caesars Entertainment has added 700 square feet to the sportsbook along with more sports betting kiosks to allow fans to bet on the Washington Capitals quicker than ever.

-Along with more betting options, the second floor of the sportsbook is where you’ll find Guy Fieri’s new restaurant, Guy Fieri’s D.C.
+Along with these additional betting options, the second floor of the sportsbook is where you’ll find Guy Fieri’s new restaurant, Guy Fieri’s D.C.
 Kitchen + Bar.
 The restaurant features classic sports bar fare and a full bar.
 Fieri’s Trash Can Nachos, for instance, is a big hit with diners.

-These new upgrades mean fans no longer have to make a trip elsewhere to a retail sportsbook or venture into D.C. to place a bet before a game.
+These new upgrades mean fans no longer have to travel to a retail sportsbook elsewhere or venture into D.C. to place a bet before a game.
 Instead, Capital One Arena is your one-stop shop.

 Arriving, parking & tailgating at Capital One Arena